Annual Report of the Adults Principal Social Worker 2025 to 2026

 • Updated the Learning and Development portfolio for Adult Services in ensuring access to a range of relevant and current virtual and in person training opportunities

-• Training events held with a focus on legal literacy and ensuring assessment and support is inclusive and engages with sexuality, gender identity and religion, belief and spirituality
+• Training events held with a focus on legal literacy and ensuring assessment and support is inclusive and engages with neurodiversity, gender identity and Gypsy, Roma and Traveler community

-• Further Adult Services Wellbeing week in May 2024 with staff attending various online and in person activities and events focusing on health and wellbeing.
-Next event planned for June 2025
+• Further Adult Services Wellbeing ‘month’ held in May and June 2025 with staff attending various online and in person activities and events focusing on health and wellbeing.
+Next event planned for May/June 2026

 Social Work Education

-• Third cohort of 2 apprentices qualify and first cohort graduate at Warwick University, 5 members of staff undertaking the Degree Level SW apprenticeship, 2 further places planned for 2025.
+• Fourth cohort of 2 apprentices qualify, first at Warwick University.
+5 members of staff undertaking the Degree Level SW apprenticeship, 4 further places planned for 2025

 Meeting Standards